-a) underwriting and reserving;

-b) asset-liability management;

-c) investment, in particular derivatives and similar commitments;

-d) liquidity and concentration risk management;

-e) operational risk management;

-f) reinsurance and other risk-mitigation techniques.
+- (a) underwriting and reserving, - (b) asset-liability management, - (c) investment, in particular derivatives and similar commitments, - (d) liquidity and concentration risk management, - (e) operational risk management, - (f) reinsurance and other risk-mitigation techniques.

-(4) In respect of investments, the insurer's risk-management system shall cover all related and material risks associated with investment activities that may affect the liabilities and capital positions, including market (equity risk, interest rate risk, and currency risk), credit and liquidity risks.
+(4) With respect to investments, the insurer's risk-management system shall cover all related and material risks associated with investment activities that may affect the liabilities and capital positions, including market (equity risk, interest rate risk, and currency risk), credit and liquidity risks.

-(5) In respect of asset-liability management, the insurer shall have a risk management policy which includes an explicit asset-liability management (ALM) policy which clearly specifies the nature, role and extent of ALM activities and their relationship with product development, pricing functions and investment management.
+(5) With respect to asset-liability management, the insurer shall have a risk management policy that includes an explicit asset-liability management (ALM) policy that clearly specifies the nature, role and extent of ALM activities and their relationship with product development, pricing functions and investment management.

-(6) The risk-management system shall include the sustainability risks and factors.
+(6) The risk-management system shall include the environmental and social sustainability risks and factors.

-(7) In this respect the insurer shall have an adequate process for identifying and assessing climate-change related risks, which are integrated in the system of governance and risk management, its own risk solvency assessment and its decision-making process of the insurer.
+(7) In this respect the insurer shall have an adequate process for identifying and assessing climate-change related risks, that are integrated into the system of governance and risk management, its own risk solvency assessment and its decision-making process of the insurer.